Macro that types text when I press Ctrl+F12

 An "auto-hide" toolbar at the top edge of the screen

-To enter some frequently used commands, you can use dialogs from the floating toolbar.
+To enter some frequently used commands, you can use dialogs from the code toolbar.

 You can also record keys and mouse: click the Record button on the toolbar, or press Ctrl+Shift+Alt+R.

 1. Create new macro.
 Click the New Macro button on the toolbar.
-You can type a name for the new macro in the small edit field at the top of the list.
+You can type a name for the new macro in the small temporary edit field.

 3. Write macro commands.
 Only single command is required for this example.
-Click the Text button on the floating toolbar.
-Type the desired text in the Text dialog.
+Click the Text button on the code toolbar.
+Type your text in the Text dialog.
 Click OK.
-The macro will look like this example:
+The macro will look like this:

 1. Create new macro.

 2. Define trigger.
-In the Properties dialog, select Mouse, Right edge, and, for example, Top.
+In the Properties dialog, select Mouse, Right edge, Top (for example).

 4. Test.
-Quickly horizontally move the mouse to the top quarter of screen right edge.
+Quickly horizontally move the mouse to the top quarter of the screen right edge.
 The macro will launch Notepad, or activate it if already running.
-Launching macros by mouse movements may require some training.
+Launching macros with mouse movements may require some training.

 1. Create new macro.